SynthstromAudible/DelugeFirmware/docs/community_features.md

       get a random amount of deviation for that parameter, calculated on each iteration.
         - `Velocity`: the velocity of the arp step will get a random +- deviation of the base velocity.
         - `Gate`: the gate of the arp step will get a random +- deviation of the base gate.
-        - `Note`: the note number on that step will suffer some change in pitch up or down.
-When the parameter is set low, you will get maybe 3rds and 5ths from the original note, always within the scale, while when increased, you will get 7ths, and for higher values you will start getting wilder note changes, with out of scale notes.
         - `Octave`: the note will get a change in pitch of a +- amount of octaves, going from 0 up to max 3 octaves difference.
     - **`MPE`** settings:
       - `Velocity`: if you have an MPE keyboard you may want to enable this.
 It will allow you to control the